lacravate/ways-and-means/README.md

-# Ways And Means
+# Ways-And-Means

-Ways and Means allows the setup of Sinatra routes through configuration data.
+`ways-and-means` allows to pass configuration data to a Sintra app', and use a subset of this data to setup the application routes.

 ## Installation